ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 ./llm_test
 ```

-The output should look like this, with performance dramatically improved in the int4/int8 mixed benchmarks:
+The output should look like this, with performance dramatically improved for the int4/int8 mixed benchmarks:

 ```bash
 husky:/data/local/tmp/gen_ai $ ./llm_test